 Welcome to deMello Group to perform your student projects.
 There are constantly open projects for bachelor and master students.
 You can either follow an ongoing research project or define a new project in discussion with a mentor in deMello Group.
 Here we list some of the currently available student projects (topics).
 For more possibilities, you can ask by email or visiting our lab.

-Welcome to join the project.
-It would be great if you could have a basic knowledge of bioinformatics, chemistry, and biology.
+Welcome to the project.
+It would be great if you could grasp the basics of tissue engineering, neurobiology, 3D bioprinting, and bioinformatics.

 Contact person